leanlow/colorinhue/README.md

 # Color in Hue

-Authors: Katerina Wu, Elise Mai, LeAnn Lo, ChiChi Ugochukwu
+Authors: LeAnn Lo, Katerina Wu, Elise Mai, ChiChi Ugochukwu

 This project aims to create an accessible version of the game "Drench".
-It takes in voice commands in order to choose the color for the game.
+It takes in voice input to choose the color for the game.
+Uses webkitspeechrecognition
 This was made for PearlHacks 2020

 Visit the active webpage to try it out!